-Forest Therapy is part of a global effort to tend to the stressful conditions of living in modern industrialized civilization.
-It is inspired by Shinrin-Yoku, a term coined in Japan in the 1980’s, which translates to Forest Bathing and is a prominent feature of preventative medicine and healing in Japan.
+Forest Bathing is part of a global effort to tend to the stressful conditions of living in modern industrialized civilization.
+Inspired by Shinrin-Yoku, a term coined in Japan in the 1980’s, Forest Bathing is a prominent feature of preventative medicine and healing in Japan.
 A plethora of studies have been done demonstrating how nature is proven to be powerful medicine in treating stress-related illnesses.
 Some trees have been shown to emit cancer-fighting medicinal chemicals that can be absorbed by simply spending time relaxing near them.
 There is scientific evidence of a variety of health benefits such as:

 - reduced stress